Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Born: 1937 - Farnborough, Kent, England

-Sally Le Sage sang with Deller Consort from 1964 to 1967.
-In 1867 she won 1st Prize at the vocal concours in s'Hertogenbosch.
-Holland.
+Sally Le Sage was a highly acclaimed soprano.
+She had a beautiful bell-like voice and was also a talented actor.
+She soon became known for her recital and oratorio work.
 She appeared in concerts throughout Britain, Europe and the USA, including at the Vienna, Aix, Ghent and Three Choirs Festivals.
-She also participated in Many BBC concerts and recitals.
-Other concert repertoire included L'Enfant et les Sortileges in Leeds with Simon Rattle; Haydn Nelson Mass at the Carnegie Hall, New York.
-USA; Beethoven's 9th for Dutch Television in Amsterdam; Mozart's C minor Mass at the Royal Festival Hall with Charles Groves; A Child of Our Time in Stockholm conducted by Michael Tippett; Messiah with the Halle in Manchester; Mahler's 8th Symphony at the Albert Hall in London.
-She had opera appearances with Scottish Opera: The Woodbird in Siegfried, Covent Garden and Glyndebourne; Teofane in Handel's Ottone at Sadler's Wells Theatre; Ann Trulove in The Rake's Progress at Cambridge Arts Theatre.
+She also participated in many BBC concerts and recitals.
+Other concert repertoire included M. Ravel's L'Enfant et les Sortileges in Leeds with Simon Rattle; J. Haydn's Nelson Mass at the Carnegie Hall, New York.
+USA; L.v.
+Beethoven's Symphony No. 9 for Dutch Television in Amsterdam; W.A.
+Mozart's C minor Mass at the Royal Festival Hall with Charles Groves; A Child of Our Time in Stockholm conducted by Michael Tippett; Messiah with the Hallé Orchestra in Manchester; Gustav Mahler's Symphony No. 8 at the Albert Hall in London.
+She had opera appearances with Scottish Opera: The Woodbird in Wagner's Siegfried at Covent Garden and Glyndebourne; Teofane in George Frideric Handel's Ottone at Sadler's Wells Theatre; Ann Trulove in The Rake's Progress by Igor Stravinsky at Cambridge Arts Theatre.

 Contributed by